Kernel Conjugate Gradient Methods with Random Projections: Acknowledgements

 \section{Acknowledgements}

+This manuscript version is made available under the CC-BY-NC-ND 4.0 license.
+The authors would like to thank the editors and the anonymous referees for their valuable suggestions.
 This work was sponsored by the Department of the Navy, Office of Naval Research (ONR) under a grant number N62909-17-1-2111.
-It has also received funding from Hasler Foundation Program: Cyber Human Systems (project number 16066), and from the European Research Council (ERC) under the European Union¡¯s Horizon 2020 research and innovation program (grant agreement n 725594-time-data).
+It has also received funding from Hasler Foundation Program: Cyber Human Systems (project number 16066), the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement n 725594-time-data), the NSF of China under grant numbers 11971427, 11901518, and “the Fundamental Research Funds for the Central Universities”+2020XZZX002-03.